-A lot of things can go wrong during the implantation of a RCM Project, in the same way that other projects, recording the acquired knowledge based in experience is important to be exploited in the future.
+A lot of things can go wrong during the implantation of an RCM Project, in the same way, that other projects, recording the acquired knowledge-based in experience is important to be exploited in the future.

 Some of the lessons that I have learned during my last projects are listed below.

 The problem is increased when we find external staff because it produces a project cost increase.
-A well-defined project scope is important to avoid misunderstandings and problems among the stake holders, an increase of period and costs.
+Well-Defined project scope is important to avoid misunderstandings and problems among the stakeholders, an increase of period and costs.